Ways in and out of US Tax Residency – To Be or Not To Be a U.S. Resident Alien!

 Click here for PDF version.

-The goal of this article is to provide a comprehensive checklist of information for the foreign national person to consider prior to accepting an assignment inside the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+The goal of this article is to provide a comprehensive checklist of information for the foreign national person to consider prior to accepting an assignment inside the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

 Consequences of Filing as a U.S. Nonresident Alien/ Becoming a U.S. Resident Alien: